External Flow around an Atrium CFD Simulation, ANSYS Fluent Training

 Externa Airflow over an Atrium Project Description

-The present problem simulates the airflow through an atrium.
+The present problem simulates the airflow through an atrium by ANSYS Fluent software.
 The history of these atriums originates from the architecture of ancient Roman houses, and its modern models in recent centuries are multi-story and have a glass roof and a set of windows, often immediately located after the main entrances of the buildings.
 This part of the building is used to provide the necessary light for the interior of the building as well as the ventilation of the building.

 Atriums basically work with two natural phenomena, including the greenhouse effect and the chimney effect.
 In the present study, the area around the atrium is considered to be that the airflow enters it horizontally at a rate of 8 m.s-1 at a pressure of 101325 Pa and hits the walls of the atrium.
 The aim of this study is to investigate the behavior of airflow around the walls of the atrium after colliding with them and to investigate the distribution of pressure and velocity of the flow around the atrium.